Nadal fends off Shapovalov, advances to semis in Australia

 AP Sports Writer

+There were plenty of momentum-shifting moments on a hot Tuesday at Rod Laver Arena, including Nadal needing treatment for a stomach ailment after dominating the first 2 1/2 sets and Shapovalov complaining that his rival was wasting time.

+None of it changed the fact that Nadal is one step closer in his bid for a men’s-record 21st Grand Slam singles title.
+He denied ever getting any special treatment, and added that Shapovalov was young and said he would get over it.

-Nadal shares the record of 20 with Roger Federer and Novak Djokovic for most singles titles in men’s tennis majors.
-Neither of those two are in Melbourne.
+The 35-year-old Spaniard shares the men’s record of 20 major singles titles with Roger Federer and Novak Djokovic.
+Neither of those two are in Melbourne: Federer continues to recover from knee surgery, and nine-time champion Djokovic was deported for failing to meet Australia’s strict COVID-19 vaccination requirements.

-Nadal was dominant for the first 2 1/2 sets against No. 14 Shapovalov, but appeared to be hampered at times by a stomach problem in the third and fourth sets.

 But following a seven-minute break between the last point of the fourth set and his first serve in the fifth, he recovered sufficiently to hold and then break Shapovalov’s serve for a 2-0 lead in the decider.

+“I respect everything that Rafa has done and I think he’s an unbelievable player.
+But, you know, there’s got to be some boundaries, some rules set,” Shapovalov said.
+“It’s just so frustrating as a player.
+You feel like you’re not just playing against the player; you’re playing against the umpires, you’re playing against so much more.

+“I mean, it was a big break after the fourth set for this reason, and the momentum just goes away.”

-He held onto the break and when he clinched the match, Nadal went to the corner and nodded his head a few times and did a subdued fist-pumping celebration.
+Nadal held onto the break through the fifth set and when it was over, he went to the corner and nodded his head a few times.
 Then he went back on court and properly celebrated.
 Shapovalov left a shattered racket on the court.

 “I was completely destroyed.
 Tough day.
 Very warm,” Nadal said.
 “At the beginning of the match I was playing great (but) Denis is very talented, very aggressive.
 He was serving huge — especially the second serve.